ISC DHCP Server (Linux)

 /var/log/messages file.
 It is possible that scripts will return non-integer values.
 Returned values are as follows:

-- Discovery – This component returns the number of queries, which the client broadcasts to locate available servers.
+- Discovery – The number of queries, which the client broadcasts to locate available servers.

-- Offer – This component returns the number of DHCP server responses to Discovery queries offering, with configuration information.
+- Offer – The number of DHCP server responses to Discovery queries offering, with configuration information.

-- Request – This component returns the number of clients’ responses to the server Offer packets, containing the following:
+- Request – The number of clients’ responses to the server Offer packets, containing the following:

 - Requesting offered parameters from one server and implicitly declining offers from all others